devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ###### Pull Request

-This allows you to configure the CI Pipeline using the PR raised in your repository.
+This allows you to trigger the CI build when a pull request is created in your repository.

 {% hint style="info" %}
 **Prerequisites**